Shane32/SharedWorkflows/publish-nuget.md

 - The workflow runs on Ubuntu latest
 - Authentication is automatically configured based on the target repository
 - For GitHub Packages, the repository owner is automatically extracted from the GitHub context
+- `permissions: contents: write` is necessary to upload nuget packages as release assets